fortrabbit/blog/about-a-recent-security-patch.md

 author: fl
 created:      2021-03-23
 title:        "About a recent security patch"
-excerpt:      "About things that are usually not visible."
+intro:      "About things that are usually not visible."
 lead:         "This is the story of a small security update we recently deployed to our Dashboard."
 figure:
   src: security-update-poster.png